FAQ A to Z

 If you have a subdomain, that is if your site URL is of the form site.adelaide.edu.au, then we cannot provide secure connections if you are using a leading www in front of the hostname.
 Therefore to avoid this problem, all occurrences of www.site.adelaide.edu.au will be automatically transformed to site.adelaide.edu.au .
 If this is a problem for your site, please contact the Web Team.

 How can I maximise my website's searchability?

 Search engines interpret what a site is about from the page content, document properties of linked documents and the page source code of your pages.
 Therefore to maximise the chances of your page being found, use keywords in your headings, links and page content and also add metadata to the source code of your pages.
-Please contact Online Media for assistance with setting up metadata for your site, or if you are an experienced user, you can refer to the metadata section of the advanced guide.
+Please contact the Web Team for assistance with setting up metadata for your site, or if you are an experienced user, you can refer to the metadata section of the advanced guide.

 How do I edit meta data on my website?

 Meta data is information stored in the header section of a webpage that is used to enhance its searchability.
 As this information is not stored in the visible part of the page, it is necessary to edit the code of the page to edit the meta data.
 In TMS/TinyMCE, click the 'files' link on the homepage and go into the includes/ folder and edit the meta.html file for your website.Click on the HTML icon to edit the code.
 More information on website metadata.